Genitourinary Malignancies - Board Review Summary

 | SPPORT / RTOG 0534 | Most of the benefit came from adding ADT; no evidence supporting pelvic RT alone | If you intensify, do not forget the systemic part |

-| POSEIDON | No meaningful OS benefit to adding HT when pre-PORT PSA was ≤0.5 | Very low PSA is the key "do less" group |
+| POSEIDON | No meaningful OS benefit to adding hormone therapy when pre-PORT PSA was ≤0.5 | Very low PSA is the key "do less" group |

-| RADICALS-HD | No OS benefit to longer ADT; only marginal MFS gain | No compelling reason for routine prolonged HT postop |
+| RADICALS-HD | No OS benefit to adding short-course ADT; marginal MFS benefit, but no OS benefit, to long-course over short-course ADT | No compelling reason for routine prolonged hormone therapy postop |

 High-Risk BCR and EMBARK